Generalized Out-of-Distribution Detection: A Survey: OOD Detection: Methodology

 \subsection{Reconstruction-based Methods}

 The core idea of reconstruction-based methods is that the encoder-decoder framework trained on the ID data usually yields different outcomes for ID and OOD samples.
 The difference in model performance can be utilized as an indicator for detecting anomalies.
 For example, reconstruction models that are only trained by ID data cannot well recover the OOD data~\cite{denouden2018improving}, and therefore the OOD can be identified.
 While reconstruction-based models with pixel-level comparison seem not a popular solution in OOD detection for its expensive training cost, reconstructing with hidden features is shown as a promising alternative~\cite{zhou2022rethinking}.
 Rather than reconstructing the entire image, recent work MoodCat~\cite{yang2022mask} masks a random portion of the input image and identifies OOD samples using the quality of the classification-based reconstruction results.
+READ~\cite{jiang2022read} combines inconsistencies from a classifier and an autoencoder by transforming the reconstruction error of raw pixels to the latent space of the classifier.
+MOOD~\cite{li2023mood} shows that masked image modeling for pretraining is beneficial to OOD detection tasks compared to contrastive training and classic classifier training.